freealise/freealise/AudioNoise.md

 B"H

-common basis of faith as system messages in OS ?
+common basis of faith as system messages

 "I have an idea, I just don't know what it is!"
 relates to LF events and is meant to market Linux